Chicago Bears: 2004–2012: Lovie Smith era

 The Bears made one of the biggest trades in team history by acquiring Pro Bowl quarterback Jay Cutler in 2009.

 On April 2, 2009, the Bears made one of the biggest trades in franchise history: acquiring Pro Bowl quarterback Jay Cutler from the Denver Broncos for Kyle Orton and draft picks.
 After a disappointing 2009 campaign with the team going 7–9, Mike Martz was hired as the team's offensive coordinator on February 1, 2010.
 On March 5, 2010, the Bears signed defensive end Julius Peppers, running back Chester Taylor, and tight end Brandon Manumaleuna, spending over $100 million on the first day of free agency.
 Also during the 2010 offseason, Michael McCaskey was replaced by brother George McCaskey as chairman of the Bears.
 With a 38–34 win against the New York Jets, the Bears clinched the No. 2 seed and a first-round bye for the 2010–11 NFL playoffs.
-In their first Playoff game since Super Bowl XLI, The Bears defeated the No. 4 seed Seattle Seahawks 35–24 in the Divisional Round.
-The Bears reached the NFC Championship Game, where they played Green Bay Packers at Soldier Field – only the second playoff meeting between the two storied rivals, the only other game played in 1941.
+In their first playoff game since Super Bowl XLI, the Bears defeated the No. 4 seed Seattle Seahawks 35–24 in the Divisional Round.
+The Bears reached the NFC Championship Game, where they played Green Bay Packers at Soldier Field – only the second playoff meeting between the two storied rivals, the first playoff game having been played in 1941.
 The Bears lost the game, 21–14.

 The team started the 2011 season strong with a 7–3 record, and running back Matt Forté led the NFL in total yards from scrimmage.
 Eventually, quarterback Jay Cutler fractured his thumb, and Forté also was lost for the season against the Kansas City Chiefs after spraining his MCL, and the Bears, with Caleb Hanie playing, lost five straight before winning against the Minnesota Vikings with Josh McCown starting over Hanie.
 At season's end, general manager Jerry Angelo was fired, and former Chiefs director of scouting and former Bears scout Phil Emery was brought in.
 Offensive coordinator Mike Martz resigned, and eventually retired, and was replaced by offensive line coach Mike Tice.
 The Bears made another notable move by trading for Miami Dolphins receiver and Pro Bowl MVP Brandon Marshall.
-The Bears became the first team in NFL history to return six interceptions for touchdowns in the first seven games of the season, with another pick-six by Brian Urlacher in Week 9 bringing Chicago two behind the record set by the 1961 San Diego Chargers.
-However, the Bears missed the playoffs with a record of 10–6 (after starting the season 7–1, the first team to start with the record and miss the playoffs since the 1996 Washington Redskins), and Smith was fired on December 31.
+In 2012, the Bears became the first team in NFL history to return six interceptions for touchdowns in the first seven games of the season, with another pick-six by Brian Urlacher in Week 9 bringing Chicago two behind the record set by the 1961 San Diego Chargers.
+However, the Bears missed the playoffs with a record of 10–6 (after starting the season 7–1, the first team to start with that record and miss the playoffs since the 1996 Washington Redskins), and Smith was fired on December 31.